Restoring Hope

 Accommodation

 Day-long programs are typically at a sponsoring church or organization.
-No additional accommodation is provided.
+Lunch may be provided.
+No additional accommodation is typically provided.

-Multi-day retreats are typically held at retreat centers and overnight accommodation is provided as well as meals between sessions.
+Multi-day retreats are typically held at retreat centers and overnight accommodation may be provided as well as meals between sessions.
 Commuter options are also typically available.

 Because the locations differ accommodation costs will be specified of the specific retreat registration form.